Overview of a Dry Drunk

 There are many times when an addiction stems from other mental health disorders or concerns, usually causing you to have a hard time coping with life’s stresses.
 Alcohol or other substances become a means to help cope and handle the difficult feelings around stress, anxiety, or depression.

 Your close family or loved one may feel like once the substance is no longer being used that you should be immediately cured and feel better.
-This is not always the case, as there is an underlying issue that caused a substance abuse to occur, and that is what needs to be addressed while in treatment.
+This is not always the case, as there is an underlying issue that caused substance abuse to occur, and that is what needs to be addressed while in treatment.

 How Can Family Help a Dry Drunk?

 If you notice that you or a loved one is experiencing symptoms of alcoholism, the first step is to encourage them to continue treatment so that they can properly recover.
-If they have gotten sober but still exhibit symptoms that they are struggling, they may need further treatment and help to address those symptoms.
+If they have gotten sober but still exhibit symptoms that they are struggling with, they may need further treatment and help to address those symptoms.
 Some ways to help include:

 - Explore treatment through rehab programs and therapy